All Episodes

 Some of these guys, as you pointed out, get killed.

-You want to talk about s separation?
+You want to talk about separation?

-That they'll never see their kids again.
+That's permanent separation, Jonathan, that they'll never see their kids again.

 You can't trust politicians.